dortania/OpenCore-Post-Install/universal/pm.md

 ## AMD CPU Power Management

-While macOS might not officially support AMD CPU Power management, there are community efforts to add it.
-Specifically being [SMCAMDProcessor](https://github.com/trulyspinach/SMCAMDProcessor).
-Note that when adding this kext, it should be after VirtualSMC in your config.plist as it's a plugin.
+While macOS might not officially support AMD CPU power management, there are community efforts to add it, specifically being [AMDRyzenCPUPowerManagement](https://github.com/trulyspinach/SMCAMDProcessor).

-**Warning**: This kext is known to create stability issues as well, if you're receiving random kernel panics or issues booting do keep in mind this kext may be the culprit.
+**Warning**: This kext is known to be unstable, if you're receiving random kernel panics or issues booting do keep in mind this kext may be the culprit.